 Which a single piece of marble does not itself contain

 A hand that obeys the intellect can discover it.”— I Sonetti Di Michelangelo: The 78 Sonnets of Michelangelo with Verse Translation

 Michelangelo suggests that it’s only through the creativity of our mind that we can discover greatness.
 He’s saying quite directly that greatness already exists, but you must find it through intellectual creativity and work to remove the excess which hides it.
 The difference between creativity and rote production is having an end goal in which novelty is created.

+Why do people work?
 The purpose of work is not an outcome of repetition, it’s newness.

 A sense of purpose at work